asnaylor/resnet50_triton_benchmark/scripts/README.md

 - `perf_analyzer`: Script to run performance analysis for the Within Node case.

 ## Notes
-- Ensure that your system has a compatible GPU and the necessary CUDA drivers installed.
 - Refer to the TensorRT documentation for more details on the trtexec tool and other conversion options.